-Mother and daughter are the best of friends and the worst of enemies.
-Dense with love and taut with frustration, their conversations pulse with unflinching intensity and an emotional punch.
+Mother and daughter Caroline and Erica are best of friends and worst of enemies.

 Set in the American mid- and south-west, their story unfolds over more than 50 years against a backdrop of sweeping social change.
 Feisty and argumentative, they roll with the punches, surviving car crashes, awkward family gatherings, relationship disasters—and plastic surgery.